skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 source_profile = default
 ```

 **When you want to reference a profile other then the default one you need to add the `--profile` parameter to the CLI command.
-Since we are naming this profile webadmins, you will need to specify `--profile webadmins` for the commands in this phase.**
+Since we are naming this profile webadmins, you will see that `--profile webadmins` has been added to all the commands in this phase.**

 ??? info "Application architecture"

 	![image1](./images/architecture.png)

-	****

 ---